PelDoingCode/JS_COINLAYER_API/README.md

 ```

 Here is a way to make price more lisible for human using the comma system, do not hesitate to change it :
+*Only useful for huge amount in crypto currency.....*
 ```
    function numberWithCommas(x) {
        return x.toString().replace(/\B(?=(\d{3})+(?!\d))/g, ",");